 - Bowel problems

 - Pelvic Adhesive Disease

-- Sciatica (although you’ll probably know it — sciatica can be debilitating and put you flat on your back)
+- Sciatica (you probably know it — sciatica can be debilitating and put you flat on your back)

 To determine the exact cause of your pelvic pain you may need the expertise of a physician if none of these causes seem obvious for your condition.
 Though there are indeed occasions when pelvic and lower back pains are to be taken seriously in most instances these pains can be treated at home.
 Here are a few suggestions for home remedies:

 - Try over counter pain relief.
 Medications such as Motrin and Advil are anti-inflammatory ibuprofens that can be used to treat both pelvic and back pain.
 These medications reduce inflammation in the body that may aid in causing pain.